Board Chair / Programming

 Elizabeth (Beth) Field is a communications professional with a specialty in strategic health and science communications.
 She has worked for public and private biotechnology companies, international public relations agencies, and non-profit companies - in the areas of marketing, investor relations, corporate communications, marketing communications, media relations, and issues management.

-Beth has served as a strong advocate for parent support on nonprofit boards, including FRUA (Families for Russian & Ukrainian Adoption, Including Neighboring Countries).
-Her daughter is now 18 years old.
+Beth has served as a strong advocate for parent support on nonprofit boards, including FRUA (Families for Russian & Ukrainian Adoption, Including Neighboring countries.
+She has an older teen daughter with an FASD.

 She holds a Master of Science in Communication Management (communication, business, conflict resolution) from the executive program at The Newhouse School at Syracuse University.

-Hilda Zimmer is the Executive Director of Heather Park Child Development Center, a 5 star licensed child day care center and preschool in Garner, NC.
-Hilda and her family opened this center in 1999 with the goal of providing high quality care to children and families in their hometown.
-She and her business partner, daughter Kelli Bradley, have maintained this goal while achieving the highest NC licensure rating.
+Hilda Zimmer retired as the Executive Director of Heather Park Child Development Center, a 5 star licensed child day care center and preschool in Garner, NC.
+Hilda and her family opened this center in 1999 with the goal of providing high-quality care to children and families in their hometown.
+She and her business partner, daughter Kelli Bradley, maintained this goal while achieving the highest NC licensure rating.

 Hilda graduated from Rex Hospital School of Nursing and received her Bachelor of Science in Nursing from North Carolina Central University.
 She held nursing positions in psychiatry and surgery in area hospitals and as a Nurse Consultant in NC State Licensure and Medicare/Medicaid Certification Section before retiring as Assistant Section Chief, Certification Section.

-Hilda is the legal guardian of an 18 year old grandson with FASD and is interested in furthering the awareness of the dangers of prenatal alcohol, as well as educating parents/guardians, and early childcare educators in the most effective ways to help children reach their potential despite their disabilities.
+Hilda is the legal guardian of a 19-year-old grandson with FASD and is interested in furthering the awareness of the dangers of prenatal alcohol, as well as educating parents/guardians, and early childcare educators in the most effective ways to help children reach their potential despite their disabilities.